alvinhochun/KritaShellExtension/README.md

 This shell extension requires Windows Vista or above.
 It does not work on Windows XP and previous versions of Windows.

+The released installer checks for Windows 7 or above, so it can not be used directly on Windows Vista.

 The binaries were compiled using Visual Studio 2015.
 They are linked statically against the C++ runtime, so no extra runtime libraries are needed for this to work.